noah-sec/noah-sec/README.md

 - <a href="https://github.com/noah-sec/projects/blob/main/cicd-iac.md">**Cloud-Native Infrastructure & Workload Automation with GitOps & Infrastructure-as-Code**</a><br>
 *Used Docker Compose and Terraform to provision virtual servers in a hypervisor and containerized applications in Docker.
 Used GitOps to store, version control, and distribute configuration files to deploy infrastructure and workloads declaratively and automatically.*
 - <a href="https://github.com/noah-sec/projects/blob/main/kasm.md">**Remote, Emphemeral, & Isolated Execution Environments for Desktop, Browser, & Email**</a><br>
 *Deployed server infrastructure for remotely streaming desktop, browser, and email environments to a client web browser.
-These environments are containerized for isolation and security, and are wiped completely after each session.*
+These Kasm Workspace environments are containerized for isolation and security, and are wiped completely after each session.*
 - <a href="https://github.com/noah-sec/projects/blob/main/azure-xdr.md">**Defense Against Cyberthreats with Microsoft Defender XDR**</a><br>
 *Configured a Defender XDR environment, managed devices using Defender for Endpoint, used Defender XDR to manage incidents, managed investigations on an endpoint, and performed Advanced Hunting with KQL to detect unique threats.*
 - <a href="https://github.com/noah-sec/projects/blob/main/azure-vms.md">**Deploy & Administer Linux Virtual Machines on Microsoft Azure**</a><br>